LONDON FILM WORKS

 £325

-By the end of the course, participants will have a clear, practical framework for approaching budgeting and scheduling on their own projects, along with professional best practices they can immediately apply in development, prep and financing conversations.
+By the end of the course, participants will have a clear, practical framework for approaching budgeting and scheduling on their own projects, along with professional best practices they can apply immediately in development, prep and financing conversations.

 Participants will leave the course able to: